 Spirituality at Hampstead Parochial School

-Spirituality enables us to become aware of God, ourselves, one another, and the world around us.
-It is an ongoing, reflective journey throughout which we form our responses to what we encounter along the way.
+Spirituality enables us to become aware of God, ourselves, one another and the world around us.
+It is an ongoing, reflective journey formed by our response to experiences along the way.

 Our Approach to Spiritual Development